Texas man accused of shooting at Minneapolis police station

 Police in Austin, Texas, stopped a pickup truck on June 3 in which Hunter was a passenger for multiple traffic violations.
 Hunter had six loaded magazines for a semiautomatic rifle in a tactical vest he was wearing.
 Officers also found multiple firearms in the truck.

-Several days after the stop, federal agents learned of Hunters’ online affiliation with Boogaloo Bois member Steven Carrillo.
+Several days after the stop, federal suspected of opening fire on a Minneapolis police station during a protest in May agents learned of Hunter’s online affiliation with Boogaloo Bois member Steven Carrillo.
 Federal prosecutors have charged Carrillo in the death of a federal protective officer in Oakland, California, during a protest over Floyd’s death on the same night Hunter allegedly opened fire in Minneapolis.

 MacDonald said Hunter made his initial court appearance Thursday in San Antonio, Texas.
 It’s unclear if he has an attorney.
 His case isn’t listed in online federal court records from both Minnesota and Texas.